Braided finite automata and representation theory

 Based on (\ref{rr23}), we define next the rack and quandle automaton.
 We have to focus on specific examples of quandles in order to examine the corresponding automata.
 The type of each automaton is characterized by the dimension $n$ as well as the order of the matrix $r.$ Indeed, see below the tree order diagrams for $N=2,$ in the case where the order of $r$ is $k$ ($r^k =1$):

-As we have seen already in the previous sections braided automata provide clusters of eigenstates of the sum of all words of length one of the Hecke algebra ${\cal H}_N(q).$ Analogously, rack or quandle automata should provide again clusters of eigenstates of the sums of all words of length one of the braid group $B_N.$ Here we only focus on the eigenvalue problem of $r$, i.e. we focus on the braid group for $N=2.$
+As we have seen already in the previous sections braided automata provide clusters of eigenstates of linear combinations of all length-one words of the Hecke algebra ${\cal H}_N(q).$ Analogously, rack or quandle automata should provide again clusters of eigenstates of linear combinations of all length-one words of the braid group $B_N.$ Here we only focus on the eigenvalue problem of $r$, i.e. we focus on the braid group for $N=2.$